procivis/one-open-core/README.md

 Some examples of using the **Core** are provided in the **/examples** directory of the repository.
 More examples will be added in the future.
 Examples include:

-- `examples/signature_example`: Signing and verifying via the signature service
+- [Signing and verifying](https://github.com/procivis/one-open-core/blob/main/examples/signature_example/src/main.rs): Signing and verifying via the signature service
-- `examples/did_resolution_example`: Resolving DIDs via the DID service or using the implementations directly
+- [DID Resolution](https://github.com/procivis/one-open-core/blob/main/examples/did_resolution_example/src/main.rs): Resolving DIDs via the DID service or using the implementations directly

 The services return provider implementations, covered next.